 ‘Embodied methodology’ is both a practical question of how work, both creative and critical, is composed, and an ontological and epistemological enquiry into the status of the ‘body of work’, the ‘body of knowledge’, and the body itself.
 Furthermore, the emancipatory ruptures that bodily knowledges and practices might present exist uneasily beside the often equally ’embodied’ techniques of torture, surveillance, and war.
 What constitutes an embodied methodology, and how might this inform academic and creative work?
 How might embodied methodologies undertake interdisciplinarity?

-With keynotes from Professor Lisa Blackman (Goldsmiths, University of London) and filmmaker Jodie Mack (Dartmouth College, US).
+With keynote from Professor Lisa Blackman (Goldsmiths, University of London) and screening from filmmaker Jodie Mack (Dartmouth College, US).